Money borrowed to buy things that lose their value after you buy them, such as electronic goods, or holidays.

 The Samoan cultural practice or obligation of contributing money to large occasions, such as weddings and funerals and significant birthdays.

-The costs we pay for financial services, such as credit cards, mortgages or fund management.
+The money we pay for financial services, such as credit cards, mortgages or fund management.
 These can be fixed (a set amount per month or for setup) or a percentage (based on the amount of funds being managed or the returns).
-It’s important to factor these fees in when we’re gauging whether a decision is worth making.
+It’s important to factor these fees in when we’re determining whether a decision is worth making.

 People with specialist knowledge of financial planning, management and products.